 If you’re interested in the Oahu foodie scene, be sure to check out my foodie guide of the foods you must eat on Oahu!

 Related read: Check out the best things to do in Kaneohe and Kailua!

 Best restaurants in Kaneohe

-They are located in the Haiku Gardens in Kaneohe, so you can explore and take pictures there before or after dinner.
+They are located in the Haiku Gardens in Kaneohe (which is FREE to explore!), so you can explore and take pictures there before or after dinner.
 There is also another location in Haleiwa if you’re staying on the North Shore!

 Best restaurants in Kailua

 Chill, tiki atmosphere with delicious surf and turf options.
 They often have tempting specials as well, which is what we ended up going with.
 The tuna steak was cooked to perfection, and the dipping sauce brought it all together.
 If you’re a mushroom person, definitely get their sautéed ones!
 They also have a number of fun cocktails and locally crafted brews.

 Taqueria El Gallo Rosa had some of the best tacos I found on the island!
 I enjoyed their pork carnitas and Baja fish tacos, and both were bursting with flavor!

 They even offer a vegan option, and their tacos are made with gluten-free homemade corn tortillas.
 They mainly use local products and ingredients and their salsa is made fresh daily.
 If you want something to quench your thirst, check out one of their cocktails which are made in-house.

 We went here for some late-night bites and their pizza and French onion soup really hit the spot while we were getting our dart game on.
 I love the casual atmosphere of Kailua Pub, and the prices are extremely reasonable.
 They have seafood, pizza, soups, sandwiches, and other general pub fares.